 - *COTC – a rating of ‘met’ on all items at conclusion of student teaching/final internship

 *These requirements will be addressed in detail by your designated Program Coordinator upon acceptance to Teacher Education.

-Click here for a list of all testing requirements
+Click here for a list of all State Board Testing Requirements

 Praxis II Testing

 Please visit Educational Testing Service for more details on Praxis II test(s), score(s) and testing information required for your licensure area.

 Please visit North Carolina Pearson for more details on tests, scores, and information required for your licensure area.

 Candidates must apply for license once all necessary state requirements have been met.
 Candidates can click here for the NC online licensure system portal.